 Continually left with a random sock missing its match?
 A mesh garment bag could be your saviour!
 Either attach a large mesh bag directly to your laundry basket or hamper, and instruct family members to place their socks and small garments inside.
-Or give each person a mesh bag to keep in their room to throw these items straight into.
-When it comes time for washing, you can pop the mesh bag/s straight into the wash, and never lose these small items again.
+Or give each person a mesh bag to keep in their room to throw smalls straight into.
+When it comes time for washing, pop the mesh bag/s straight into the wash, and never lose these small items again.

 * Consider installing wall-racks in your laundry room

 If you prefer to hang your clothes to dry rather than putting them straight into the dryer, drying racks are a great solution.
 But those clothes-horses and fold-out racks can be unwieldy and take up a lot of floor space.
 Drying racks attached to the wall don't take up any floor space, and are so simple to use.
 The racks can be folded down when not in use, and you can attach as many onto a spare wall as you can fit, which makes the clothes hanging process a breeze!

 When it comes to hanging the smaller items, such as socks and underwear, a hanging peg dryer is a winner.
 Not only does it save space on your drying rack/clothesline/clothes-horse, it also keeps the smalls together, which makes the sorting and folding process much easier.

 * Hang socks in pairs

 When you're hanging smaller items on the peg dryer, pair your socks as you go.
 This way you can see if any socks are missing (which they shouldn't be if you've used the mesh bag!).
 Plus it makes the folding and sorting process easier as you're not having to search for a lost sock at the bottom of the laundry basket!